ANAPHYLAXIS POLICY

 Each student’s Individual Anaphylaxis Management Plan must include:

-Review and updates to Individual Anaphylaxis Management Plans
+Review and updates to Individual Anaphylaxis Management Plans:

 A student’s Individual Anaphylaxis Management Plan will be reviewed and updated on an annual basis in consultation with the student’s parents/carers.
 The plan will also be reviewed and, where necessary, updated in the following circumstances: